-In version 7.8.2 and later, when Always Query Destination is enabled, the value defined for the variable proxy.config.arm.use_hostname_for_wisp_and_reporting determines whether IP address or hostname is captured for reporting purposes.
+When Always Query Destination is enabled, the value defined for the variable proxy.config.arm.use\hostname\for\wisp\and\reporting determines whether IP address or hostname is captured for reporting purposes.

 It is recommended that you do not enable the Always Query Destination option if Content Gateway is running in both explicit and transparent proxy mode.
 In explicit proxy mode, the client does not perform a DNS lookup on the hostname of the origin server, so the proxy must perform a DNS lookup.